Is It Possible To Get Out of Jury Duty In Florida?

 Jury duty is a civic duty that requires eligible citizens to participate in the legal system by serving as jurors in trials.
 While jury duty is an essential aspect of the legal system, it can also be an inconvenience for many people.
 If you live in Florida and have received a jury duty notice, you may be wondering if there is a way to get out of serving.

 The State of Florida recognizes that not all individuals are able to serve on a jury due to certain circumstances.
 That is why the state provides exemptions and excuses for individuals who cannot serve on a jury.
-The exemptions are for individuals who are automatically disqualified from serving on a jury, while excuses are for individuals who may have a valid reason for not being able to serve on a jury.
+The exemptions are for individuals who are automatically disqualified from serving on a jury, while excuses are for individuals who may have a valid reason for being unable to serve on a jury.

 How Are Jurors Selected For Jury Duty In Florida?